childrenofhope/childrenofhope/about/teachers.md

   I am thankful for the opportunity to be a part of all the exciting experiences your child will enjoy this year and I look forward to helping create wonderful memories for your child and family!
 </p>
 <p>
-  I am excited to join Children of Hope as an Assistant Teacher in the Toddler Class.
+  I am excited to work as an Assistant Teacher with our young learners.
 I truly adore this age as it is full of colorful imagination, amazing discovery and growing independence.
 </p>